satish-rajnale/MicroFrontEnds/README.md

 2. **Isolate Team Code**
 - Don’t share a runtime, even if all teams use the same framework.
 Build independent apps that are self contained.
 Don’t rely on shared state or global variables.

+3. **Establish Team Prefixes**
+- Agree on naming conventions where isolation is not possible yet.
+Namespace CSS, Events, Local Storage and Cookies to avoid collisions and clarify ownership.